Sonic the Hedgehog 3: Michael Jackson's involvement

-In 2005, Hector said that Sega had hired the American pop musician Michael Jackson to compose music for Sonic 3.
+According to several sources involved in the development, Sega hired the pop musician Michael Jackson to compose music for Sonic 3, but he left the project and went uncredited.
+Fans speculated about similarities to Jackson's music, but his involvement was not known until Hector mentioned it in an interview in 2005.

 Jackson was a Sonic fan and had collaborated with Sega on the 1990 arcade game Moonwalker.
-Jackson's tour director at the time, Brad Buxer, assembled a team and worked on the project for four weeks at Record One in Los Angeles in 1993.
+Jackson's tour director, Brad Buxer, assembled a team and worked for four weeks at Record One in Los Angeles in 1993.
 They developed fully fledged tracks, with extensive samples of Jackson beatboxing, to be adapted for the Genesis.
 Hector said the work had a recognizable Jackson sound.
-According to Buxer, Jackson only worked on one of the 41 tracks that the team composed.

-Around this time, allegations of child sexual abuse against Jackson emerged.
-Buxer said the team received no instruction to halt work, and that the finished soundtrack was sent to Sega in mid-1993.
-According to Hector, Jackson's involvement was terminated following the allegations; his music had already been implemented and had to be quickly reworked by Howard Drossin.
-Drossin had joined the project expecting to work with Jackson.
-Naoto Ohshima, the co-creator of Sonic, said Jackson recorded an a cappella demo tape for the game, but that Sega could not use the compositions due to the allegations.
+Naka said that the development team visited Jackson's home at Neverland Ranch during the development.
+Naoto Ohshima, the co-creator of Sonic, said Jackson recorded an a cappella demo tape for Sonic 3.

-Buxer and two other members of Jackson's team, Doug Grigsby III and Cirocco Jones, said the music remained in the game.
-They said Jackson went uncredited because he was unhappy with how the Genesis, which was incapable of playing back high-quality audio, replicated his music.
+During the development, allegations of child sexual abuse against Jackson emerged.
+Buxer said the team received no instruction to halt work and sent the finished soundtrack to Sega in mid-1993.
+According to Hector and Ohshima, Jackson's involvement was terminated following the allegations.
+However, Buxer and two other members of Jackson's team, Doug Grigsby III and Cirocco Jones, said Jackson went uncredited because he was unhappy with how the Genesis, which was incapable of playing back high-quality audio, replicated his music.

+Jackson's music had already been implemented and had to be quickly reworked by Howard Drossin, who had joined the project expecting to work with Jackson.
+Other tracks were composed by Sega sound team members, such as Jun Senoue, who became a regular composer for the series.
+According to Buxer, Grigsby and Jones, their music remained in the game.
 Jones credited himself along with Jackson and Buxer for musical cues for "levels 2 & 3" of "Sonic the Hedgehog" on his website.
-An anonymous source involved in development also told GameTrailers that Jackson's contributions, such as the Carnival Night Zone theme, remained and that he had chosen to remain uncredited.
-Buxer said that the Sonic 3 credits music became the basis for Jackson's 1996 single "Stranger in Moscow".
+An anonymous source involved in development also told GameTrailers that Jackson's contributions, such as the Carnival Night Zone theme, remained.
 In 2013, it was discovered that the music for IceCap Zone was derived from a previously unreleased 1982 song, "Hard Times", by Buxer's band the Jetzons.
-In 2019, GameRevolution noted that Sonic 3 had been rereleased less frequently since Jackson's death in 2009 and speculated that this was due to legal problems with his estate.
+The Sonic 3 credits music became the basis for Jackson's 1996 single "Stranger in Moscow".